Compression for Coinductive Rewriting and the Cut-Elimination of Non-Wellfounded Proofs: Introduction

-This motivated the introduction and the study of \emph{infinitary rewriting} in the 1990s, in particular by the Dutch school of rewriting: in an infinitary rewriting system the terms may be infinite (they result from the metric completion of usual, finite terms) and the sequences of rewriting steps may be indexed by arbitrary ordinals.
-This idea was successfully applied to first-order rewriting \cite{Dershowitz.Kap.Pla.91,Kennaway.Klo.Sle.Vri.95}, to the λ-calculus \cite{Kennaway.Klo.Sle.Vri.97}, to higher-order rewriting \cite{Ketema.Sim.11}, etc. In particular, the limit objects one was interested in are not any more floating somewhere between syntax and semantics: they become plain syntactic objects (typically the normal forms of the infinitary rewriting).
+This motivated the introduction and the study of \emph{infinitary rewriting} in the 1990s: in an infinitary rewriting system the terms may be infinite (they result from the metric completion of usual, finite terms) and the sequences of rewriting steps may be indexed by arbitrary ordinals.
+This idea was successfully applied to first-order rewriting \cite{Dershowitz.Kap.Pla.91,Kennaway.Klo.Sle.Vri.95}, to the λ-calculus \cite{Kennaway.Klo.Sle.Vri.97}, to higher-order rewriting \cite{Ketema.Sim.11}, etc. Therein, the limit objects of interest are no longer floating somewhere between syntax and semantics: they become plain syntactic objects (typically the normal forms of the infinitary rewriting).

+\myparagraph{Infinitary rewriting for non-wellfounded proof theory} On the other side of the Curry-Howard correspondence between programs and proofs, infinite objects and their dynamics are the subject of a blooming line of work around non-wellfounded proof systems (following \cite{Santocanale.02,Sprenger.Dam.03}).
+In such systems, proof derivations are potentially infinite trees subject to a validity criterion ensuring the productivity of the proof (and hence its correctness).
+Such systems are used in particular for modal logics (\eg an infinite proof can account for the unfolding of a \enquote{forever} temporal modality) or for logics extended with fixed point operators (here an infinite proof typically has a greatest fixed point as a conclusion, or a least fixed point as a hypothesis).
+In practice such systems (particularly their \emph{circular} or \emph{cyclic} fragments, whose proof derivations are regular) are very well-suited to proof search \cite{Tsukada.Unn.22}.

+As usual in proof theory, good properties of a non-wellfounded proof system (like correctness, or more practically the good behaviour of proof search procedures) are ensured by \emph{cut-elimination}, \ie the fact that the cut rule is admissible \cite{Afs.Klo.25,Baelde.Dou.Sau.16,Das.Pou.19,Fortier.San.13,Saurin.23}.
+A standard way to prove this property is to show that each occurrence of the cut rule can be \enquote{moved upwards} in the proof derivation: repeated applications of this fact produce finite approximations of a limit cut-free derivation.
+This can be presented in the form of an infinite sequence of rewriting steps (acting on the proof derivations); unfortunately this rewriting of non-wellfounded proofs does not really fit the usual presentation of infinitary rewriting, which had to be partially adapted specifically for this purpose \cite{Baelde.Dou.Sau.16,Saurin.23}.
+This calls for more general definitions encompassing the infinitary rewriting of both infinitary terms and non-wellfounded proofs.